viseshrp/website/content/posts/self-host-github-actions-and-deploy-on-raspberry-pi.md

 Error: Input 'submodules' not supported when falling back to download using the GitHub REST API
 ```

-`apt install git` solved it for me.
+Reinstalling `apt install git` solved it for me.

+#### Update (9/26/23)

+This has now been made a lot easier through a Docker image.
+Checkout my compose file [here](https://github.com/viseshrp/homelab/blob/main/docker-compose/gh-runner/docker-compose.yml), add your secrets and just do: `docker compose up -d`.